zazedd/ltx/README.md

 # TODO

-- [ ] if the code is not toplevel the errors are currently not being checked
+- [ ] If the code is not toplevel the errors are currently not being checked
+- [ ] Also write the errors from non-toplevel code
+- [ ] Instead of creating a .corrected file, backup and write over the input file